The Prime of Miss Jean Brodie (film): 1978 television version

-The Prime of Miss Jean Brodie was adapted by Scottish Television into a seven episode television serial for ITV in 1978 that featured Geraldine McEwan in the lead role.
-Rather than recapitulate the plot of the novel, the series imagined episodes in the lives of the characters, such as conflict between Jean Brodie and the father of an Italian refugee student, who fled Mussolini's Italy because the father was persecuted as a journalist who objected to fascism.
+The Prime of Miss Jean Brodie was adapted by Scottish Television serial for ITV in 1978 with Geraldine McEwan in the lead role.
+Rather than recapitulate the plot of the novel, it imagined episodes in the lives of the characters, such as conflict between Jean Brodie and the father of an Italian refugee student, who fled Mussolini's Italy because the father was persecuted as a journalist who objected to fascism.
 It consisted of seven episodes of 50 minutes.
 It was released on DVD in Region 1 and 2.